 A key challenge in mathematical-epidemiological modeling is determining the unknown model parameters that best explain the observed data.
 This process, often referred to as parameter inference, is commonly approached by maximizing the likelihood function, which measures the probability of the observed data given specific parameter values.
 For stochastic models, however, likelihood-based inference is often infeasible when fitting to discrete-time data, as the underlying probability distributions can be highly complex or the parameter space very high-dimensional leading to an intractable likelihood function.
 In such cases, naive approximations quickly become computationally prohibitive.

 Many methods have been developed to address the issue of intractable likelihoods and posterior distributions.
-Early attempts used data augmentation or employed Markov chain Monte Carlo (MCMC) methods~\citep{dragatz_book, gibson1998estimating, roberts1999bayesian}.
-Later approaches sought to reduce computational cost through surrogate models such as Gaussian processes~\citep{swallow2022challenges} or linear noise approximations of the underlying Markov jump process~\citep{fintzi2022linear}.
-Hybrid strategies combining data augmentation with MCMC have also been proposed~\citep{mckinley2014simulation, el2016bayesian}.
-Sequential Monte Carlo methods were introduced as a flexible approach for analyzing stochastic state space models and performing Bayesian filtering tasks~\citep{doucet_sequential, chopin2013}.
-These methods, also known as particle filters (PF), have been used to generate parameter proposals of an MCMC algorithm, leading to pseudo-marginal methods for Bayesian inference on model parameters~\citep{andrieu_roberts, andrieu_2010, chopin_2020}, a popular method for exact Bayesian inference in stochastic models~\citep{chopin_2020, wiqvist_2021}.
+Early attempts used data augmentation or employed Markov chain Monte Carlo (MCMC) methods~\cite{dragatz_book, gibson1998estimating, roberts1999bayesian}.
+Later approaches sought to reduce computational cost through surrogate models such as Gaussian processes~\cite{swallow2022challenges} or linear noise approximations of the underlying Markov jump process~\cite{fintzi2022linear}.
+Hybrid strategies combining data augmentation with MCMC have also been proposed~\cite{mckinley2014simulation, el2016bayesian}.
+Sequential Monte Carlo methods were introduced as a flexible approach for analyzing stochastic state space models and performing Bayesian filtering tasks~\cite{doucet_sequential, chopin2013}.
+These methods, also known as particle filters (PF), have been used to produce an unbiased likelihood estimate for an MCMC algorithm, leading to pseudo-marginal methods for Bayesian inference on model parameters~\cite{andrieu_roberts, andrieu_2010, chopin_2020}, a popular method for exact Bayesian inference in stochastic models~\cite{chopin_2020, wiqvist_2021}.

 Instead of determining model parameters via sampling based on evaluations of the likelihood or an approximation to it, it is possible to conduct the inference procedure solely based on simulations.
-In the widely used technique of Approximate Bayesian Computing (ABC), simulated and observed data is compared based on summary statistics~\citep{rubin1984, minter_2019}.
+In the widely used technique of Approximate Bayesian Computing (ABC), simulated and observed data is compared based on summary statistics~\cite{rubin1984, minter_2019}.
 However, manually selected summary statistics can be uninformative and their selection poses a challenge on its own.
-Additionally, as these methods require massive numbers of simulations, more recent machine learning approaches have been adapted for simulation-based inference with neural networks~\citep{cranmer2020frontier}, namely neural posterior estimation methods.
-These promising techniques try to circumvent summary statistics and directly approximate the distribution of the parameters from samples generated by the simulator.
-Therein, conditional normalizing flows (CNF) are an advanced method that uses invertible neural networks to generate samples from the posterior distribution of the parameters~\citep{radev2020bayesflow}.
+Additionally, as these methods require massive numbers of simulations, more recent machine learning approaches have been adapted for simulation-based inference with neural networks~\cite{cranmer2020frontier}.
+These promising techniques often circumvent hand-crafted summary statistics and directly approximate the distribution of the parameters from samples generated by the simulator.
+Therein, conditional normalizing flows (CNF) are an advanced method that uses invertible neural networks to generate samples from the posterior distribution of the parameters~\cite{papamakarios2016fast,papamakarios2021normalizing}.